 Serving UK Armed Forces member charged under Official Secrets Act

-A 36-year-old member of the Armed Forces has appeared in court charged with disclosing secret information that could threaten the lives of military personnel serving overseas.
+A 36-year-old member of the Armed Forces has been charged with sharing on social media secret information that could threaten the lives of military personnel serving overseas.

 Thomas Newsome, a serving officer, was arrested and detained under the Official Secrets Act on Tuesday April 18, following an investigation by the Met’s Counter Terrorism Command.